Part 1: Introduction

 - Japanese Tosa

-If TDC has reasonable grounds to believe that a dog belongs wholly or predominantly to one of the four breeds/types listed above it must classify the dog as ‘menacing’.
+If TDC has reasonable grounds to believe that a dog belongs wholly or predominantly to one of the five breeds / types listed above it must classify the dog as ‘menacing’.

 Section 33E of the Act lists the full effects of the classification as ‘menacing’.